phanakata/intro-to-computational-physics/README.md

 An introductory course to proagramming in python and jupyter notebooks for people with concentrations in physics, engineering, and related fields.

 ### Learning goals:
-1. Familiarity with programming in python, Jupyter notebook and scientific packages for scientific computing
+1. Familiarity with programming in python and scientific packages for scientific computing
-2. Understanding the mathematics of numerical methods and approximation
+2. Understanding the mathematics of numerical methods and approximations for scientific computing
-3. Familiarity with implementing numerical methods in python and applying them to real physical problems
+3. Familiarity with implementing numerical methods in python and their applications to physics and engineering problems

 This course contains two parts:
 1. Basics: